vgmtrans/vgmtrans/docs/compiler_cursor_prototype_review.md

 `CompilerCursor.h` is large.
 It contains the deliberately explicit set of checked fields and executable operations, generated typed dispatch, action composition, and the restricted deferred-value machinery.
 This is preferable to spreading those mechanics across formats, but it must not become a home for driver-specific semantics.

 The rule should be: express state, output, time, and flow as separate operations and compose them in source order.
-Use `state()` and `select()` only for simple read-only state-derived values.
-Use `invoke<&Playback::method>` for substantial or reused driver behavior.
+Use `state()` for simple deferred reads.
+Use `invoke<&Playback::method>` for calculated, conditional, substantial, or reused driver behavior.
 Captureless inline handlers are permitted as an escape hatch, but decoded values must remain explicit arguments and no closure is stored.

-### Executor registry
+### Executable callbacks

-Each command action stores a small automatically assigned slot, not a closure or manual ID.
-The registry is keyed by the format's concrete `Playback` type and stores generated function thunks.
-It is thread-safe and process-local.
-Slot stability across application versions is intentionally not promised because sequence-program serialization is outside the architecture's goals.
+Each command action stores a direct type-erased pointer to a generated function thunk plus its durable arguments.
+There is no global registry, slot allocation, or initialization-order dependency.
+These pointers intentionally make compiled programs process-local; sequence-program serialization remains outside the architecture's goals.

 ### Templates

 Member pointers give compile-time checking for state and local methods, but an incorrect signature can produce a template diagnostic.
-Deferred values add shallow expression templates for constants, state reads, and selection; they intentionally omit arithmetic, comparisons, mutation, and arbitrary calls.
+Deferred values are deliberately limited to constants and state reads; they omit selection, arithmetic, comparisons, mutation, and arbitrary calls.
 If real format work exposes unreadable errors, add focused constraints and static assertions rather than expanding the expression language or adding a declarative schema.

 ### Multiple historical paths